ArneBachmann/tagsplorer/README.md

 1. Option: tagsplorer has to intercept update/checkout and re-establish file links according to its metadata (configuration).
 This is hard to guarantee.
 2. Option: Add ignore details to the used VCS (.gitignore or SVN ignore list) for all linked (or rather mapped) files.
 The danger here is of course to ignore files that later could be added manually, and not being able to distinguish between automatically ignored files, and those that the user wants to ignore on purpose.
 3. Option: As by the current design the snapshot `*.dmp` file is not persisted in VCS (TODO add ignore automatically), all links can be recreated on first file tree walk (as option 1), even if linked files were earlier submitted as separate files, the folder walk would re-establish the link (potentially asking the user to confirm linking forcing to choose one master version, of issueing a warning for diverging file contents).

+## Other design decisions
+Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must assume a length > 0 of course.

+Program output is written to stdout for further processing by other tools, all logging on stderr.

+# Development

+## Git and Github workflows
+The master branch should always run fine and contain the latest stable version (release).
+Currently we are pre-V1.0 therefore everything is still happening on master.
+Development activities are merged on the develop branch, and only merged to master for a release.

+# Issues

+* It's possible to commit file names into Subversion, that aren't allowed to checkout on Windows, e.g. `file.`.
+Since this is no problem that tagsplorer can solve, we ignore this potential problem.
+In the code, the only difference was whether to check for the DOT from first to last character, or only from first to second last.

+* ...